 World of Warcraft relies on epic meaning and calling from the beginning of character creation, and throughout the game as players become more involved.
 First, players must choose between opposing factions, the Alliance and the Horde.
 Additionally, players may also join guilds or groups.
 Much of World of Warcraft’s gameplay is designed so that players can only complete certain quests as a member of a group.
 Because players must rely on one another, every individual must understands that his role in the game also supports the greater good of the group.

-Game Drive #2: Development & Accomplishment
+Core Drive #2: Development & Accomplishment

 This refers to overcoming challenges, making progress, and developing skills.
 The challenge aspect of this portion of the framework is essential for players to find meaning in their activity.